-Weddings & Private Events: The Event Center and Rooftop Beer Garden at Highland Brewing host weddings and gatherings.
+Weddings & Private Events: The Event Center, Barrel Room, and Rooftop Bar at Highland Brewing host weddings and private gatherings.

 Directions: Highland Brewing Company is just a few miles from downtown Asheville at 12 Old Charlotte Highway, Asheville.
 From downtown, take I-240 East to Exit 8 / Highway 74.
 Turn left onto Fairview Road.
 In just over a mile, turn right onto Old Charlotte Highway.
 You'll see their sign on the left.

-For more info - including their busy events calendar, go to Highland Brewing's Web site.
+For more inform including their busy events calendar, go to Highland Brewing's website.